mikal-chawdry/Working-at-Qwizzle/README.md

 [Qwizzle](http://www.qwizzle.co.uk), and Edtech startup, is on a mission to help shape the future of education through the adoption of new pedagogies, adaptive assessment, teacher-student collaboration, and detailed performance monitoring.
 The Qwizzle platform, which is currently in development, aims to bring students, parents and teachers closer together in a child's educational journey, providing data driven insight to build up a current view of a student's ability and help shape future teaching strategies and development paths.

-## Qwizzle Job Board
+## Current Openings

 Below you can find the current job or freelance opportunities at [Qwizzle](http://www.qwizzle.co.uk).
+Note that the below openings are for contractors only and are not permanent roles.

 ### UI/UX Designer